dark mode light mode Search

 In addition to his contributions to the Bitcoin project, Finney was also a well-respected computer scientist in his own right.
 He was known for his work on the field of cryptography and privacy, and he had a long career in the technology industry, working for companies such as PGP Corporation and Digital Equipment Corporation.

-See also Bitcoin use in the Dark Web and Organised Crime
+See also Bitcoin in Television and Movies

 Sadly, Finney was diagnosed with Amyotrophic Lateral Sclerosis (ALS) in 2009, a disease that causes the progressive degeneration of the motor neurons.
 Despite his diagnosis, Finney continued to actively participate in the Bitcoin community, even as his condition worsened.
 Finney passed away in 2014, but his legacy lives on through his contributions to the Bitcoin project and his impact on the development of decentralised technologies.